Voyages of Christopher Columbus: Exploration through the Antilles

 On 13 January 1493, Columbus made his last stop of this voyage in the Americas, in the Bay of Rincón at the eastern end of the Samaná Peninsula in northeast Hispaniola.
 There he encountered the Ciguayos, the only Natives who offered violent resistance during this first voyage.
-The Ciguayos refused to trade the number of bows and arrows that Columbus desired; in the ensuing clash one Ciguayo was stabbed in the buttocks and another wounded with an arrow in his chest.
+Relations with the indigenous people had until then been predominantly peaceful, characterized by curiosity, mutual gifts, and cooperation.
+About seven Spaniards went ashore from the boats and began buying arrows, bows, and other weapons from the Ciguayos, but there came a moment when the Ciguayos did not want to give any more and ran to the place where they had set aside their bows and returned with cords to tie up the Christians.
+In the ensuing clash the Spaniards attacked them and stabbed one Ciguayo in the buttocks and shot another with an arrow in the chest; and the Indians, although they were fifty-some and the Spaniards only seven, saw that the Spaniards' weapons were more effective and ran away, while the sailors returned to the ship and told the Admiral what had happened, who had already warned them that this could occur.
 Because of the Ciguayos' use of arrows, Columbus named the inlet the Bay of Arrows (or Gulf of Arrows).

 Four Natives who boarded the Niña at Samaná Peninsula told Columbus of what was possibly the Isla de Carib, which was supposed to be populated by cannibalistic Caribs, as well as Matinino, an island populated only by women, which Columbus associated with an island in the Indian Ocean described by Marco Polo.

+Map of the north coast of the island of Hispaniola attributed to Columbus.
+It is preserved in the archive of the Liria Palace, Madrid.